 Learning these consonant digraph sounds will improve your reading, pronunciation, and spelling.
-These letter combinations are very common, but you probably could not guess how to pronounce most of them.
-It is worth a little study to learn how to pronounce them, and to recognize the most common words they form.
+These letter combinations are very common.
+The complication is that their pronunciation is nothing like their individual letter sounds.
+Look through them, and also notice the most common words they form.

 The good news is that there are patterns to English spelling.
-If you learn the patterns shown on this page, ESL Phonics , Short and Long English Vowels, and English Vowel Digraphs, you should be able to recognize and pronounce most common English words.
+Learn the patterns shown on this page, ESL Phonics , Short and Long English Vowels, and English Vowel Digraphs.
+Then you should be able to recognize and pronounce most common English words.

 Digraphs are letter combinations that make a single sound.

-The consonant combinations listed here make sounds different from the individual letter sounds blended together.
+The digraphs listed here make sounds different from the individual letter sounds blended together.

-CH makes three sounds in English: most commonly /tʃ/: church, child, march.
+1. CH makes three sounds in English: most commonly /tʃ/: chair, child, church, & catch, march, watch.

-It also makes /k/ sound in words of Greek origin: character, Christian, chorus, chronological.
+It also makes a /k/ sound in words of Greek origin: character,

 Sometimes it has the /ʃ/ (‘sh’) sound in words of French origin like champagne or machine.